 The Catcher in the Rye treats religion much the same way as it does education.
-There may be an intrinsic value to it, but it's been ruined by institutions and the people that run them.
+There may be an intrinsic value to it, but who can tell?
+It's been ruined by institutions and the phony people who run them.
 To Holden, religion is just one more way of creating social barriers and encouraging people to be phony.
 But religious people themselves?
 Maybe not so bad.
 The two nuns are almost the only people Holden doesn’t end up calling phony.

-Holden's desire to protect innocence suggests an acute awareness of guilt; his theological musings about Jesus and forgiveness are offered to suggest Holden's desire for redemption.
+Holden's desire to protect innocence suggests an acute awareness of guilt; his musings about Jesus and forgiveness suggest that, on some level, he really feels like he needs redemption.